How to file an Oklahoma annual report

 Can I get an extension?

 No. Oklahoma doesn't offer extensions or grace periods for annual certificates.
-Your anniversary-month deadline is set in stone.
+Your anniversary-date deadline is firm.

 What if my business information changes after I file?